rfo909/CFT/doc/Doc.md

 ## Date calculations

-The Date object contains a function "Duration", which returns a Date.Duration object.
+The Date object contains a function "Duration", which returns a Duration object.

 ```
 Date.Duration help